 Our Quest to Build the Ideal Self

 Eventually, we develop a pretty good understanding of ourselves – of our flaws and strengths, of our core wounds and shadow elements and of our true dreams and gifts.
-We nourish our bodies, change our diets, respect our boundaries, cut away toxic habits, say goodbye to poisonous people, build new friendships and relationships, and eventually develop love and respect for who we think we are.
+We nourish our bodies, change our diets, create healthy personal boundaries, cut away toxic habits, say goodbye to destructive people, build new friendships and relationships, and eventually develop love and respect for who we think we are.
 This is all imperative.

 And yet … we are never happy.
 We always seek more – we always seek to “be” more.
 Our quest is never-ending.
 We think that we can “defeat” the mind by using the mind … but have you ever questioned the validity of this?
 Have you ever asked yourself the following question: